fredzhangaranz/ai-insight/docs/todos/INTENT_CLASSIFICATION_FIX.md

-ADD COLUMN IF NOT EXISTS "filterValueOverrideRate" DECIMAL(5,2), ADD COLUMN IF NOT EXISTS "filterValidationErrors" INTEGER DEFAULT 0, ADD COLUMN IF NOT EXISTS "filterAutoCorrections" INTEGER DEFAULT 0, ADD COLUMN IF NOT EXISTS "filterMappingConfidence" DECIMAL(5,2);
+ADD COLUMN IF NOT EXISTS "filterValueOverrideRate" DECIMAL(5,2), ADD COLUMN IF NOT EXISTS "filterValidationErrors" INTEGER DEFAULT 0, ADD COLUMN IF NOT EXISTS "filterAutoCorrections" INTEGER DEFAULT 0, ADD COLUMN IF NOT EXISTS "filterMappingConfidence" DECIMAL(5,2), ADD COLUMN IF NOT EXISTS "filterUnresolvedWarnings" INTEGER DEFAULT 0;

 -- Add index for querying filter metrics
 CREATE INDEX IF NOT EXISTS idx_query_metrics_filter_errors